Adaptive Voxel-Weighted Loss Using L1 Norms in Deep Neural Networks for Detection and Segmentation of Prostate Cancer Lesions in PET/CT Images: Materials and Methods

+\paragraph{Architectures:} We evaluated five volumetric segmentation architectures: SegResNet \cite{myronenko20193d}, Attention U-Net \cite{oktay2018attention}, 3D U-Net \cite{cciccek20163d}, UNETR \cite{hatamizadeh2022unetr}, and SAM-Med3D \cite{wang2024sam}.
+SegResNet, Attention U-Net, and 3D U-Net were implemented as convolutional encoder--decoder networks with multi-channel inputs and two-class outputs.
+SegResNet employed encoder depths of \{1, 2, 2, 4\} with an initial channel size of 16, doubling at each downsampling stage, and used Group Normalization and ReLU activations.
+Attention U-Net consisted of five encoder levels with channel sizes \{16, 32, 64, 128, 256\}, Batch Normalization, and attention gates as originally proposed.
+The 3D U-Net comprised six levels with channels increasing from 16 to 512, residual blocks with Batch Normalization, and a symmetric decoder with transposed convolutions.

+UNETR and SAM-Med3D represent transformer-based and foundation-model approaches.
+UNETR used a vision transformer encoder with hidden size 256, MLP dimension 1024, and four attention heads, convolutional patch embeddings, and a U-shaped convolutional decoder.
+SAM-Med3D is a fully three-dimensional extension of the Segment Anything Model designed for volumetric medical image segmentation.
+It follows the original SAM design, consisting of a 3D image encoder, a 3D prompt encoder, and a mask decoder, with all 2D operations replaced by 3D counterparts, including 3D convolutions, normalization layers, and positional encodings \cite{wang2024sam}.
+We used the publicly released SAM-Med3D pretrained weights and fine-tuned the model using our proposed and comparative loss functions.

-We divided the dataset into training, validation, and testing sets containing 258, 65, and 57 samples, respectively.
+\paragraph{Model Training:} We divided the dataset into training, validation, and testing sets containing 258, 65, and 57 samples, respectively.
 The training objective was to minimize the loss functions in the training set.
-We used AdamW optimizer with weight decay of $10^{-5}$ to optimize the loss functions.
+We used AdamW optimizer with a weight decay of $10^{-5}$ to optimize the loss functions.
 We adopted a cosine annealing scheduler to decay the learning rate from $2 \times 10^{-4}$ to zero for 1000 epochs.
-The loss was first computed for each batch within an epoch and the overall loss for an epoch was calculated by taking a mean over all the batch losses.
+The loss was first computed for each batch within an epoch, and the overall loss for an epoch was calculated by taking a mean over all the batch losses.
 The model with the highest mean DSC in the validation phase was chosen for further evaluation of the test set.

-The code for the implementations is made available at: https://github.com/ObedDzik/pca\_segment.git
+For SAM-Med3D, we evaluated both zero-shot performance and fine-tuning.
+Fine-tuning was conducted using the original loss function as well as comparative loss functions for evaluation.
+Training used a batch size of 2, an initial learning rate of $8\times10^{-6}$ and 150 epochs.
+Optimization employed AdamW with a linear learning rate scheduler (decay factor 0.1).